hicode002/studentpad-hack/docs/huawei_iflytek_boot_process.md

   fastboot erase( the same as above)

+  But in fastboot , there is a lock called FBLOCK.

+  If FBLOCK enabled , fastboot only has very limited functions.

+  But if it is unlocked , we can enable full fastboot function.

   In fastboot ,we can recover bricked devices, or  flash different systems.

   But to enable full fastboot function ,We need to unlock FBLOCK